RedHatRanger/Git101/labs/01_git_setup_and_basics.md

 git config --global user.name "Your Name" git config --global user.email "you@example.com"

-# To validate your entries:
+# To validate your entries (optional):
 git config --global --list

+# If need to edit your git config (optional):
+git config --global --edit

+# If you need to unset something in your git config (optional):
+git config --global --unset user.name
 ```